 A regional commitment to open space and trails creates a huge payoff for hikers and bikers when the snow melts.

 Staying on the road more your thing?
 Check out this group of predominantly active seniors organizing and promoting road cycling.

-And for the ultimate downhill cruise, take a shuttle up to the top of Vail Pass and cruise all twelve miles back to Frisco on the bike path.
+For the ultimate downhill cruise, take a shuttle up to the top of Vail Pass and cruise all 12 miles back to Frisco on the bike path.
 Several operators offer rentals and shuttle service.
-Here's one on many good choices.
+Here's one of many good choices.

 There are several adventure parks here in the county.
-The Frisco Adventure Park has a free skate park, a free bike park, a disc gold course, camping, and chuck wagon rides.
-At the base of Peak 8, accessible by free scenic gondola ride right from downtown Breckenridge is the Breckenridge Summer Fun Park.
-Be sure to keep your eyes peeled as you soar over the Cucumber Gulch Wildlife Preserve in the gondola- its home to beaver, deer, moose and more.
+The Frisco Adventure Park has a free skate park, a free bike park, a disc golf course, camping, and chuck wagon rides.
+At the base of Peak 8, accessible by free scenic gondola ride right from downtown Breckenridge is Epic Discovery (formerly the Breckenridge Summer Fun Park).
+Be sure to keep your eyes peeled as you soar over the Cucumber Gulch Wildlife Preserve in the gondola- it's home to beaver, deer, moose and more.

 Rafting and Kayaking

 All this winter snow has to go somewhere in the summer- and luckily for river rats, the runoff creates perfect conditions for rafting, kayaking and stand up paddle boarding.
 There are lots of professional operators offering trips.
 Kodi Rafting is the top rated rafting guides on Trip Advisor.

 Summit and Park Counties are famous for Gold Medal water- its a bucket list fishing destination.
 Many great local outfitters can set up float trips, arrange fishing guides or just help you plan your day and match the hatch.
 Here's an interactive map with tons of information.